List of Kenan & Kel characters: Sharla Morrison (Alexis Fields)

 Sharla was introduced as a new employee at Rigby's at the start of season three.
 In the show, Chris hired her because he felt Kenan needed more help around the store.
-A recurring joke in episodes featuring her is her criticizing, mocking, insulting, or just plain annoying Kenan (and sometimes, but not always, Kel), who would do the same back at her.
-While there, Sharla started to develop a crush on Kenan, and he developed a crush on her.
-Her teacher, Miss Horn was portrayed by her real-life sister, Kim Fields.
+A recurring joke in episodes featuring Sharla is her criticizing, mocking, insulting, or just plain annoying Kenan (and sometimes, but not always, Kel), who would do the same back at her.
+While there, Sharla started to develop a crush on Kenan, and he developed a crush on her, which even led to them dating for a couple episodes.
+Her teacher, Miss Horn, was portrayed by her real-life older sister, Kim Fields.

 Marc Cram (Biagio Messina)

-Marc was introduced in season three as a new neighbor of Kenan.
-Kenan finds him annoying while Kel is buddies with him, much to Kenan's greater annoyance.
+Marc was introduced in season three as a new next-door neighbor of Kenan.
+Kenan finds him annoying, while Kel is buddies with him, much to Kenan's greater annoyance.
 After a few episodes, Kenan becomes friends with him once he got to know him.
-Marc is characterized as a stereotypical geek, He was an avid collector of watches, and excelled at spelling, at times during conversation never mentioning a word by its name, but spelling it out (one such line is, "It looks G-R-E-A-T!").
+Marc is characterized as a stereotypical geek.
+He is an avid collector of watches, and excels at spelling, at times during conversation never mentioning a word by its name, but spelling it out (one such line is, "I am so A-N-G-R-Y!").
 His name is also a palindrome.
 In stark contrast to his "geek" personality, he is not socially awkward, in fact everyone else seems to like Marc with the exception of the principal and many of the other teachers who, like Kenan, seem irritated by his cheerfulness.
-In addition Marc always calls Chris Mr. Potter.
+In addition, Marc always calls Chris "Mr. Potter".

 Mrs. Quagmire (Doreen Weese)

-Mrs. Ethyl Quagmire was introduced in season one as a British elderly customer at Rigby's.
-The character provided some light relief to the show during serious events, and has also "beaten up" Chris Potter on several occasions.
-In a season one episode Diamonds Are For Roger, Chris thought that Quagmire stole a tin of peanuts; following this, she "sucker-punched" him and called him a "Weasel".
-In the season two episode The Lottery, she entered the store hoping to purchase a lottery ticket, but Potter said the store was closing.
-She then held him against the door, again calling him a "Weasel".
-The character disappeared in season three after she moved to the UK in a city known as Birmingham (Small Heath), but she returned in season four.
+Ethyl Quagmire, an elderly English woman, was introduced in season one as a customer at Rigby's.
+She provided some light relief to the show during serious events, and also beat up Chris on several occasions.
+In the season one episode "Diamonds Are For Roger", Chris accused her of stealing a tin of peanuts, prompting her to punch him and call him a weasel.
+In the season two episode "The Lottery", she entered the store hoping to purchase a lottery ticket, but Chris told her the store was closing; she then held him against the door and again called him a weasel.
+She was not present in season three as she returned to England to live in the Small Heath area of Birmingham, but returned in season four.